What’s Trump’s endgame?

 “We are in a new kind of presidency with Donald Trump,” said H.W.
 Brands, a historian at the University of Texas at Austin.
 “He is trying to make the presidency like a CEO position in a corporation.”

 If Trump’s actions were limited to only the tariffs and the list above, they’d be bad enough, but beyond all that, Trump has also been busy on foreign policy in a horribly unprecedented way.
 He has openly mused about annexing Canada and Greenland; one a sovereign state and one a territory of Denmark, even going so far as to refer to Canada’s Prime Minister as the “governor of America’s 51st state.”
-Never mind that, with massive provincial differences, its sheer size and official bilingualism, Canada could never be absorbed like Trump simplistically thinks it could.
-It’s a silly fantasy to get access to our natural resources and nothing more.
+Never mind that, with massive provincial differences, Canada’s sheer size and official bilingualism, Canada could never be absorbed like Trump simplistically thinks it could.
+I also have a personal morbid curiosity as to how annexation would work for people with minor drug convictions (and Canadian pardons), like me.
+America doesn’t recognize foreign pardons and I haven’t been to the US in 15 years.
+Would we get our records expunged?
+Or, far more likely I fear, would we be detained in immigration gulags?
+With Canada gone, we couldn’t be deported anywhere.
+Strange to even have to think this way for a 41 year old minor weed possession conviction, but this is sadly where we are.

 I won’t post the video of the bizarre attack on Zelenskyy by Trump and Vance in the White House last Friday, but Google it if you haven’t seen it.
-It’s worth noting that Zelenskyy was only at the White House to sign a deal worth billions in precious minerals, which he balked at doing when there was no guarantees for continue US military support in exchange.
-Reports today suggest that he’s willing to bend and give away the minerals for … no guarantees of US military support, only to “salvage” the relationship with Trump.
+It’s worth noting that Zelenskyy was only at the White House to sign a deal worth billions in precious minerals, which he balked at doing when there were no guarantees for continued US military support in exchange.
+Reports suggest that he’s willing to bend and give away the minerals to “salvage” the relationship with Trump.

-Coming back to the tariffs momentarily; they are also a poorly disguised effort to cripple our economy, making Canada (in Trump’s mind) more amenable to caving to whatever future demands he may make.
+Coming back to the Canadian tariffs momentarily; they are also a poorly disguised effort to cripple our economy, making Canada (in Trump’s mind) more amenable to caving to whatever future demands he may make.
+Annexation attempts seem increasingly likely.
 First he claimed it was illegal migration and fentanyl coming into the US.
-When Canada added well over $1 billion in border improvements (including a hastily conceived and hired fentanyl “czar”) and demonstrated the effectiveness of the measures, and Canada already represented less than 1% of both flowing into the US, he was unmoved and went ahead with the tariffs.
-So, to be clear, tariffs have never been about the border in any way, shape or form.
+When Canada added well over $1 billion in border improvements (including a hastily conceived and hired fentanyl “czar”) and demonstrated the effectiveness of the measures, he was unmoved and went ahead with the tariffs.
+Canada already represented less than 1% of both flowing into the US, so, to be clear, tariffs have never been about the border in any way, shape or form.
+His motives are simple.
+He wants to cripple the Canadian economy to get at Canada’s natural resources and he thinks annexation is the simplest way to do it.
 Also, I think the dismantling of USAID is important.
-That’s the agency that the US has used to distribute all manner of humanitarian assistance around the world.
+That’s the agency that the US has used to distribute $40 billion in humanitarian aid annually around the world.
 Whether Trump sees nothing for him in humanitarian leadership and soft diplomacy, or he actually believes it’s a corrupt organization, it plays directly into my main thesis below.

 Russia

-So, if you’re keeping score so far, Trump has alienated his traditional North American and European NATO allies economically and militarily, has eyes on territorial expansion and has begun pulling out of the eighty year old alliance by withholding funding and military protection, which has primarily been aimed at providing security for Europe against Russian aggression, most notably with Ukraine so far.
-He also wants to lift the economic sanctions imposed on Russia three years ago, for starting the war.
+So, if you’re keeping score so far, Trump has alienated his traditional North American and European NATO allies economically (and increasingly militarily it would seem), has eyes on territorial expansion and has begun pulling out of the eighty year old alliance by withholding funding and military protection, which has primarily been aimed at providing security for Europe against Russian aggression, most notably with Ukraine so far.
+He also wants to lift, or perhaps already has (I’m losing track in the firehose) lifted the economic sanctions imposed on Russia three years ago, for starting the war.
+It’s just a convenient coincidence that there also isn’t too much difference in their domestic policies regarding immigration and domestic “enemies.”
+In fact, Trump just invoked the 230 year old ‘Alien Enemies” act so that he’d be able to avoid due process for his mass deportation agenda.
+Ignoring a federal judge’s order to halt was the lawless icing on the cake.

 Leave a comment